What is Prepping? (First Steps to Private Crisis Prevention)

-If you want to learn how to start a fire with a fire steel, check out my article "How to quickly and easily start a fire with a fire steel".
+If you are keen to learn how to start a fire with a fire steel, take a look at my article "How to quickly and easily start a fire with a fire steel".

 It's best to put together a complete survival kit.
 In the article "These 11 tools are necessary for wilderness survival", I write about this in detail.

-Prepping is about preparing for various emergency situations.
+Prepping is about preparing for various emergencies.
 To be successful, it's crucial to have:

 - a secure retreat,

 Start small, build up your equipment, and learn the essential skills.